 If you are heading to Osaka or Kyoto next, you might want to check out this cool day trip option that will take you first to Shirakawago, Kanazawa’s most famous landscape garden Kenrokuen and Lake Biwa before dropping you off in Kyoto or Osaka at night.
 For people who are short on time but want to see as much as possible of Japan, this is a great option.
 Much more fun that spending the day just sitting in a bus or trains.

 Mount Fuji or Kawaguchiko Day Trip from Takayama

 If you are heading to Tokyo from Takayama you can combine your trip with a stop in either Kawaguchiko or at Mount Fuji to see the famous mountain up close.
 This is an amazing opportunity for travelers who don’t have the time to visit Mount Fuji on their own.

 By the way, there is also a trip that goes in the other direction from Tokyo to Takayama with a stop at Mount Fuji in between.
 If you are looking for a way to visit Takayama from Tokyo this might be an option for you.
 Book it here!

 How to Get from Nagoya to Takayama

 No matter where you are in Japan (maybe with the exception of Kanazawa) chances are you have to first get to Nagoya to get to Takayama.
-To get to Nagoya you have many options, from the big cities like Tokyo or Kyoto you will be in Nagoya in only a couple of hours by using the Shinkansen.
+To get to Nagoya from Tokyo you have many options, you will be in Nagoya in only a couple of hours by using the Shinkansen.
 This trip will be free if you have purchased a Japan Rail Pass for your trip to Japan.

 If you are farther away for example in Hokkaido or maybe Kyushu, you can also fly to Nagoya’s central airport which has many cheap connections within the country.
 From Nagoya Airport there are different options to get to Nagoya Station.